-- go missing and are subsequently found in areas away from home - have been the victim or perpetrator of serious violence (e.g. knife crime) - are involved in receiving requests for drugs via a phone line, moving drugs, handing over and collecting money for drugs - are exposed to techniques such as 'plugging', where drugs are concealed internally to avoid detection - are found in accommodation with which they have no connection or in a hotel room where there is drug activity - · owe a 'debt bond' to their exploiters - have their bank accounts used to facilitate drug dealing.
+- Go missing from school or home and are subsequently found in areas away from their own - have been the victim or perpetrator or alleged perpetrator of serious violence (e.g. knife crime) - are involved in receiving requests for drugs via a phone line, moving drugs, handing over and collecting money for drugs - are exposed to techniques such as 'plugging', where drugs are concealed internally to avoid detection - are found in accommodation with which they have no connection or in a hotel room where there is drug activity - owe a 'debt bond' to their exploiters - have their bank accounts used to facilitate drug dealing.